Double Jeopardy: Your Constitutional Right Not to Be Tried Twice For the Same Alleged Crime

 Why You Need a Criminal Defense Lawyer

 Any time you face criminal prosecution, you need an experienced local criminal defense attorney.
 They will aggressively defend you and protect all your constitutional rights, not just those involved with double jeopardy.
-Actually, your right to assistance of counsel in all criminal prosecutions is another of your constitutional rights set forth in the Sixth Amendment.
+Your right to assistance of counsel in all criminal prosecutions is another of your constitutional rights outlined in the Sixth Amendment.

 Work With an Experienced Local Lawyer